utopia-foss/utopia/doc/usage/eval/plotting.rst

 As part of dantro, a data selection and transformation framework based on a directed, acyclic graph (DAG) of operations is provided.
 This is a powerful tool, especially when combined with the plotting framework.

-The motivation of using this DAG framework for plotting is similar to the motivation of the plot helper:
-Ideally, the plot function should focus on the visualization of some data; everything else before (data selection, transformation, etc.) and after (adjusting plot aesthetics, saving the plot, etc.) should be automated.
+What motivates using this DAG framework for plotting is similar what motivates the plot helper: ideally, the plot function should focus on the visualization of some data; everything else before (data selection, transformation, etc.) and after (adjusting plot aesthetics, saving the plot, etc.) should be automated.
+The DAG allows for arbitrary operations, making it a highly versatile and powerful framework.

-This is a very powerful framework, allowing arbitrary operations.
 It uses a configuration-based syntax that is optimized for specification via YAML.
-Additionally, it allows to cache results to a file; this is very useful when the analysis of data takes a large amount of time compared to the plotting itself.
+Additionally, it allows to cache results to a file; this is very useful when the analysis of data takes much longer than the plotting itself.

-To learn more about this, visit the `dantro documentation of the DAG transformation framework <https://hermes.iup.uni-heidelberg.de/dantro_doc/master/html/data_io/transform.html>`_.
+To learn more, visit the `dantro documentation of the DAG transformation framework <https://hermes.iup.uni-heidelberg.de/dantro_doc/master/html/data_io/transform.html>`_.

 .. hint::